-- 2.3.27 This SPI aims at capturing the number of, as a minimum, separation minima infringements, runway incursions, airspace infringements, and ATM-specific occurrences at all ATS units. - 2.3.28 The most informative information that can be derived from these safety PIs is linked to the evolution of the metrics across years.
-However, any trend should be read carefully and not correlate immediately with greater or lower levels of safety of the services as there are additional factors that may influence its evolution, e.g., the level of traffic, improvement/deterioration in the reporting culture, or change of interpretation of occurrence definitions or applicability within the Performance Scheme.
-The limitations described in Section 1.6 must be taken into consideration as well. - 2.3.29 Table 2 lists the evolution of the total number of occurrences at union-wide level.
-While the number of Separation Minima Infringements (SMIs) and ATM-specific (ATM-s) occurrences have increased by 2% and 4%, respectively, the reported number of Runway Incursion (RIs) and Airspace Infringements (AIs) occurrences have both decreased by 14% and 4%, respectively in 2017 with respect to 2016.
-The following paragraphs look into the evolutions within the FABs and Member States, which indicate that the trend is not equally applicable to all States.
+- 2.3.27 This SPI aims at capturing the number of, as a minimum, separation minima infringements, runway incursions, airspace infringements, and ATM-specific occurrences at all ATS units included in the Performance Scheme. - 2.3.28 The most informative information that can be derived from these safety PIs is linked to the evolution of the metrics across years.
+However, any trend should be read carefully and not correlate immediately with greater or lower levels of safety of the services as there are additional factors that may influence its evolution, e.g., the level of traffic, improvement/deterioration in the reporting culture, or difference in interpretation of occurrence definitions or applicability within the Performance Scheme.
+The limitations described in Section 1.6 must be taken into consideration. - 2.3.29 Table 2 lists the evolution of the total number of occurrences at union-wide level.
+While the number of SMIs have remained stable, the rest of occurrences, i.e. RIs, Als, and ATM-s have increased by 14%, 5%, and 6%, respectively, when compared to 2017.
+The following paragraphs look into the evolutions within the FABs and Member States, which indicate that the trend is not observed similarly in all States.

-Type of occurrence 2015 2016 2017 VARIATION 2016-2017
+Type of occurrence 2015 2016 2017 2018 VARIATION 2016-2017

-Reported occurrences Union-wide SMI 2,290 2,231 2,284 个 2 %
+Reported occurrences Union-wide SMI 2,290 2,231 2,284 2,294 ~ 0 %

-RI 1,024 1,099 940 ↓ -14%
+RI 1,024 1,099 940 1,075 1 +14%

-AI 4,041 4,838 4,620 ↓ -5%
+Al 4,041 4,838 4,620 4,873 1 +5%

-ATM-S 15,111 14,089 14,664 ↑ 4 %
+ATM-S 15,111 14,089 14,664 15,576 1 +6 %

-Table 2: Union-wide number of high and low severity reported occurrences
+Table 2: Union-wide number of high and low severity reported occurrences- Year 2018

-2.3.30 Figure 35 depicts the number SMI occurrences reported by each FAB in 2017 and the variation of these numbers as percentage of the figures reported in 2016.
-It is observed that DK-SE FAB, Danube FAB, FABEC and SW FAB have reported increased percentages of SMI in their airspace of 25%, 14%, 9%, and 9%, respectively, while the rest of FABs reported decreasing numbers of SMIs with percentages ranging from -12% to -24%.
-The variation of the aggregated numbers of SMIs at EU level is overall +2% as shown in Table 2.
+2.3.30 Figure 35 depicts the number SMI occurrences reported by each FAB in 2018 and the variation of these numbers as a percentage of the figures reported in 2017.
+It is observed that only FABEC reported a decrease numbers of SMIs by -7%, and the rest of FABs reported increasing numbers of SMIs with percentages ranging from 3% to 54%.
+The variation of the aggregated numbers of SMIs at EU level has remain almost constant as shown in Table 2.

-Figure 35: Evolution of number of SMI occurrences reported by FAB in 2017
+Figure 35: Evolution of number of SMI occurrences reported by FAB in 2018

-2.3.31 Figure 36 depicts the number RI occurrences reported by each FAB in 2017 and the evolution of these numbers as percentage of the figures reported in 2016.
-It is observed that Baltic FAB, Danube FAB, NEFAB, and Blue Med have increased the number of RI by 159%, 100%, 12% and 12% respectively.
-Other FABs have no variation in the reported RIs (DK-SE FAB) or have reported decreasing numbers, ranging from -70% by UK-Ireland FAB to -4% by SW FAB.
-The variation of the aggregated numbers of RIs at EU level has decreased by -14% as shown in Table 2.
+2.3.31 Figure 36 depicts the number RI occurrences reported by each FAB in 2018 and the evolution of these numbers as a percentage of the figures reported in 2017.
+It is observed that NEFAB, FABEC, UK-Ireland and Blue-Med FAB have increased the number of RI, respectively.
+Other FABs have almost no variation in the reported RIs (DK-SE FAB) or have reported decreasing numbers, ranging from -42% by Danube FAB to -15% by FAB CE.
+The variation of the aggregated numbers of RIs at EU level has increased by 14% as shown in Table 2.

-Figure 36: Evolution of number of RI occurrences reported by FAB in 2017
+Figure 36: Evolution of number of RI occurrences reported by FAB in 2018

-2.3.32 Figure 37 depicts the number AI occurrences reported by each FAB in 2017 and the evolution of these numbers as percentage of the figures reported in 2016.
-Baltic, Danube, Blue Med DK-SE FAB reported the highest increases in AI occurrences by 415%, 72%, Blue Med, and 18%, respectively.
-NEFAB reported the highest decrease if AIs (-70%).
-The variation of the aggregated numbers of AIs at EU level has decreased by -5% as shown in Table 2.
+2.3.32 Figure 37 depicts the number AI occurrences reported by each FAB in 2018 and the evolution of these numbers as a percentage of the figures reported in 2017.
+Baltic, NEFAB, Danube, UK-Ireland, DK-SE FAB, and Blue Med, reported the highest increases in AI occurrences.
+FAB CE reported the highest decrease in AIs (-52%).
+The variation of the aggregated numbers of AIs at EU level has increased by 5% as shown in Table 2.

-Figure 37: Evolution of number of AI occurrences reported by FAB in 2017
+Figure 37: Evolution of number of AI occurrences reported by FAB in 2018